Building Problems – Structural Cracking

 Cracks in brickwork and cracks in concrete are usually building construction defects.
 Most are structural cracks and can be a result of engineering design, DIY lack of expertise, defective building practices or builder mismanagement.
 How to repair cracks will depend entirely on where the crack is located, type of soils, proximity of trees and the weather.
 Drought conditions can be a major factor.
 Your real estate investment will likely be devalued if the defect is structural and require structural repairs.

 What do I need if I have structural cracking?

 Where cracks have occurred, then a building inspection by an experienced building consultant, or building surveyor, will be required.
 The inspection will check the building construction type and contributing factors for these cracks appearing.
-Below are some photos of properties we have inspected showing cracking in brickwork and walls.
+Below you can see an example from a property inspected that showed cracking in brickwork and walls.

 Where major structural cracks are evident, then a building consultant, or surveyor, will refer to an experienced structural engineer for engineering designs.
 This often involves structural underpinning but may also involve other building alternatives.
 The cost and type of repairs will depend entirely on each defect that is inspected.

 If you’re worried about cracks and structural issues in your property or a property you’re considering buying, then contact us on the details below for advice and a building inspection.
 With over 30 years experience, you can rest assured our expert consultants know what to look for and what to advise you on.